arunbear/Mic/README.md

     $self->{$$}{foo}

 i.e. the attribute name preceeded by two underscores.
-Objects created by Minion are hashes, and are locked down to allow only keys declared in the "has" (implementation or role level) declarations.
+Objects created by Class::Minion are hashes, and are locked down to allow only keys declared in the "has" (implementation or role level) declarations.
 This is done to prevent accidents like mis-spelling an attribute name.